mikeulicny/quant/README.md

 ```

 Note: access tokens expires every 30 minutes and refresh tokens expires every 90 days.
-If a refresh token expires it must be re-obtained manually through the TD Ameritrade developer website.
+If a refresh token expires it must be re-obtained manually through the [TD Ameritrade developer website](https://developer.tdameritrade.com/content/phase-1-authentication-update-xml-based-api)

 The auth object keeps the access and refersh tokens in memory and does not write them to a file
 unless the '''write_to_file("filename.json")''' member function is called or the object exits the scope.